 It was hot

 And we’re not talking about the sauce this time.
 The Bell was located in Palm Springs, which despite its beautifully breezy-sounding name is in the desert.
 The desert in August is particularly blazing.
 Even with two pools and complimentary Pepsi products at the ready, guests and employees had to brace themselves for the extreme heat, upwards of 110 degrees each day of the pop-up experience.
-If you can stand the high temps, these desert escapes are breathtakingly beautiful.

 And, yes, there were scalped reservations

 The Bell was a project many years in the making, and, for what it’s worth, the general consensus online appears that it was well executed.
 Yet, still, there were room reservations that were scalped for far more than the initial price paid.
 According to LAist, one man paid $1,700 to take over a reservation from someone who had only paid $169 for the room.
 While the bookings were “non-refundable and non-transferable,” they found a loophole to make it work.
 The scalper flew into Palm Springs from another state just to check the man into the hotel.
 Given the money made on the (illegal) transaction, the seller told the LAist reporter that the cost of the flight was worth it.

 Room service exists at The Bell (but with limits)

 If you wanted to enjoy your Taco Bell breakfast in the comforts of a hotel bed, that wasn’t a problem.
 A spread of bacon, scrambled eggs, potatoes, and tortillas were brought to guest rooms, as well as a side of Cinnabon Delights (cream-filled doughnut holes that are available at Taco Bell locations nationwide).
 We bet the people behind Taco Bell when it first opened had no idea there would one day be a themed hotel (if only for a few days), especially back when it looked like this.